Cart

 Maintenance and Care

-• Replace batteries regularly
+• Replace batteries when low.

-• Clean the IR lens with a soft cloth
+• Clean the IR lens with a soft cloth.

-• Avoid dropping or shock damage
+• Avoid dropping or shock damage.

-• Store away from direct sunlight
+• Store away from direct sunlight, moisture and extreme temperatures.

 Conclusion: Why You Need an Infrared Thermometer Gun